 There are several treatments that can be used.
 The goldfish should already be in a mild salt bath:

-I gradually increase the salt content from two to 4 heaped teaspoons per gallon.
+I gradually increase the salt content from one to two teaspoons per gallon.
 I then add the Methylene Blue or Malachite Green.

 When all cysts have disappeared after a few days, change 50% of the water without adding any chemicals.
 Make sure the water temperatures are the same.

 Turn off the aquarium heater and keep making daily water changes until all trace of the salt and chemical are gone.